Fitna debuted on Thursday at Web site LiveLeak.com, only to be taken down a day later following threats to LiveLeak's staff.

 See also Facebook group: The fallibility of Film/Gaming Censorship in both the U.K. and Ireland

-rewind violent images over and over again in this environment.
+cannot rewind violent images over and over again in this environment.
 The same is applicable for children.
 If that hypothesis is deemed correct, it must also be applicable to other areas such as video gaming.
-All this was suggested by British film critic Dr.
+All this was suggested by British

-Mark Kermode in 1995, which he followed by stating that ‘existing obscenity laws should be repealed with new legislation which makes it an offence, punishable by heavy fine, or a prison sentence to distribute, or show obscene material, to children’.
+film critic Dr. Mark Kermode in 1995, which he followed by stating that ‘existing obscenity laws should be repealed with new legislation which makes it an offence, punishable by heavy fine, or a prison sentence to distribute, or show obscene

-gaming industry and government.
+video gaming industry and government.
 In the case of Arcades , the time is immediate to move on such an issue, as these particular institutions are almost extinct.
-This might ultimately make adults who do not have children of their own unhappy because it takes
+This might ultimately make adults who do not have children of their own unhappy

 The website where Dutch lawmaker Geert Wilders was promoting his not-yet-released anti-Qur'an film has been suspended by its US hosting service.